-Disaster preparedness materials and floodplain materials are available and maintained at the City's library and at City permitting centers including the Abell Wolman building and Benton building.
+Disaster preparedness materials and floodplain materials are available and maintained at City permitting centers including the Abell Wolman building and Benton building.
 Additionally, materials are available 24 hours a day at the Office of Sustainability website.

 Information Documents Provided Year-Round: